alisonhall/javascript-the-recent-parts-ES6/README.md

 );
 ```

-How this can be used:
+#### How this can be used:

-Always remove the first 2 items
+Function to always remove the first 2 items

 ```js
 function dump2(x, y, ...other) {